AnshShrivastava70/AnshShrivastava70/README.md

 - 👀 I’m interested in Front-End Development
 - 🌱 I’m currently learning ReactJs
 - 💞️ I’m looking to collaborate on Front-End Projects
-- 📫 How to reach me thorugh my LinkedIn Account - www.linkedin.com/in/ansh-shrivastava47
+- 📫 Reach me through my LinkedIn account - www.linkedin.com/in/ansh-shrivastava47

 <!---
 AnshShrivastava70/AnshShrivastava70 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.